Working doesn’t always afford you quality time with your family. Learn how to spend time with the baby, even if you work long hours.

 For example, it’s easy to overlook that time you ended work early or the vacation days you take off.
 But you likely focus on the 12-hour work days, even if they aren’t the norm.
 And this doesn’t even take into account the weekends, which is also yet another opportunity to be with the baby.

 6. This season will pass

 In these early months, your baby likely spends a majority of the time sleeping and taking multiple naps.
-This is also when he’s so dependent on you for everything that you can’t imagine a time when you’re juggling fewer tasks.
+This is also when she’s so dependent on you for everything that you can’t imagine a time when you’re juggling fewer tasks.

 This season, like all seasons, will pass, hardships and all.
-As difficult as it is to project that far into the future, know that whatever difficulties you now have will eventually go away.
+As difficult as it is to project that far into the future, know that whatever difficulties you now have will go away.

 7. Your baby will know who you are

-The biggest fear you might have about working long hours is that your baby won’t know who they are.
+The biggest fear you might have about working long hours is that your baby won’t know who you are.
 That he’ll prefer others over you, or resent you for not staying home with him.

-But your relationship runs deeper than the amount of hours you work.
+But your relationship runs deeper than the number of hours you work.
 He won’t keep tabs on whether you were home after school or how late in the day you picked him up.
 So long as you cherish the time you have with him, he’ll know that you’re doing your best in the ways you know how.

 He’ll relish the sweet, simple moments you have together, whether that’s 10 minutes or 10 hours.
 It’s these ordinary moments that matter more than clocking in enough time to be with him.

 As I say in my book, You Are Enough: